Admission requirements for MA - Composition

 Score reading

-Classical Composition specialization:
+Classical and Applied Composition specialization:

 Electroacoustic Composition specialization: